 You may not like the look of clover, but it can actually benefit your lawn.

 - Natural Fertilizer: Clover’s symbiotic relationship with beneficial bacteria allows it to absorb nitrogen from the atmosphere.
 Ultimately, it can make your lawn greener and more lush.
 However, this will keep it growing and outcompeting your grass.

 - Weed Prevention: Mowing your lawn high will prevent weeds from growing, including clover.
 But if you like short, neat grass that’s under 3 inches, letting clover flourish is a solid option.
 Clover’s leaves cast shade over the soil, making it hard for other weeds to take root and grow and compete with your grass.

 Professional Lawn Care

 TruGreen does not offer natural weed control, but with its TruNatural Lawn Care Plan, it offers natural fertilization, which can keep clover from growing in the first place.
 The lawn care company also offers five different annual programs and a variety of a la carte services so that you can customize your lawn care for your lawn’s unique needs.
-To get a free quote, call (866) 817-2287 or fill out this easy form.

 Frequently Asked Questions

 Our Rating Methodology

 To provide readers with the most objective, accurate, and detailed recommendations, the This Old House Reviews Team continually researches lawn care service companies on the market.
 We take the following steps to obtain up-to-date information about the industry and each company we review:

 - Analyze more than 100 customer reviews from third-party review sites, such as Yelp, the Better Business Bureau (BBB), and Google Reviews, for each company